MC-Deedle/FalconShaker/FalconShaker Linux Installer/README.md

 ## 🛠️ Installation & Setup

-1. **Save the Script**
+1. **Download Falcon**
    Download FalconShaker and place it somewhere.
-Default is within the falcon-bms directory created by the BMS helper script.
+Script default is within the falcon-bms directory created by the BMS helper script.

 2. **Download the FalconShaker Linux Installer**
     Place this anywhere.